ricochet1k/terraform-provider-postgresql/website/docs/d/postgresql_tables.html.markdown

 * `database` - (Required) The PostgreSQL database which will be queried for table names.
 * `schemas` - (Optional) List of PostgreSQL schema(s) which will be queried for table names.
 Queries all schemas in the database by default.
-* `table_types` - (Optional) List of PostgreSQL table types which will be queried for table names.
-Includes all table types by default (including views and temp tables).
-Use 'BASE TABLE' for normal tables only.
 * `like_any_patterns` - (Optional) List of expressions which will be pattern matched against table names in the query using the PostgreSQL ``LIKE ANY`` operators.
 * `like_all_patterns` - (Optional) List of expressions which will be pattern matched against table names in the query using the PostgreSQL ``LIKE ALL`` operators.
 * `not_like_all_patterns` - (Optional) List of expressions which will be pattern matched against table names in the query using the PostgreSQL ``NOT LIKE ALL`` operators.